allanfreitas/codeigniter-nginx/README.markdown

 Create a "public" folder

+	mkdir public

 Move index.php into the public folder

+	mv index.php public/

-Create an "assets" folder in the public folder. _Stick all your CSS, JS and images into this folder_
+Create an "assets" folder in the public folder. _Put all your CSS, JS and images into this folder_

+	mkdir public/assets

 Move the system/application folder outside of the system folder

+	mv system/application/ application

 Our folder structure should now look like this:

 	application/
 	license.txt
 	public/